bombbomb/bombbomb-javascript-openapi/docs/TeamsApi.md

 var teamId = "teamId_example"; // String | The team id

 var opts = {
-  'name': "name_example" // String | The name of the team };
+  'name': "name_example", // String | The name of the team 'state': "state_example" // String | The status of the login permissions };

 var callback = function(error, data, response) {